11 Linear models

 > curve(f,col="blue", lwd=3, add=TRUE)

-11.1 Fitting models: the lm()
+11.1 Fitting models: the lm()function

 \[y=\beta_0+\beta_1x+e\]